How bad could the Coronavirus pandemic get in Delhi?

 "This is the reason the Delhi cabinet had decided to reserve the beds only for the city residents but it was overturned by the LG [Lieutenant Governor].
 Now, who will take the responsibility if the cases keep on increasing and the beds are full?" asked Sisodia.

-According to reports, 8,821 hospital beds, 582 ICU beds, 468 ventilators and 3,590 beds with oxygen support were currently available for Covid patients, 500 additional beds had been earmarked in state-run health facilities while a new hospital in Burari with 450 beds would be ready by June 20.
+According to reports, 8,821 hospital beds, 582 ICU beds, 468 ventilators and 3,590 beds with oxygen support were currently available for Covid-19 patients, 500 additional beds had been earmarked in state-run health facilities while a new hospital in Burari with 450 beds would be ready by June 20.

 Another 2,000 beds are likely to be added by June 15 by linking more star hotels with hospitals.